Skip to content

 For luxury bags, watches, and jewelry, The RealReal is the only place where authentication removes buyer hesitation enough to support full retail-adjacent pricing on premium designer pieces and certified watches.

 If you have 50-plus items piled up and zero free weekends, ThredUp’s bulk model trades a smaller per-item payout for a single mailed bag.
-For vintage band tees, Y2K fashion, or streetwear, Depop moves inventory faster than any other platform we tested.
+For vintage band tees, Y2K fashion, or streetwear, Depop moves that inventory faster than most other platforms.

 Cross-list on at least two platforms when you can.
-In our 30-day test, items listed on both Mercari and Depop sold roughly 40 percent faster than single-platform listings, and the duplication itself took under five minutes per item once we had the photos and description ready.
+Items listed on both Mercari and Depop generally sell faster than single-platform listings, and the duplication itself takes under five minutes per item once the photos and description are ready.
 Track your inventory carefully so you don’t accidentally sell the same piece twice across marketplaces, which can trigger negative reviews and account flags on whichever app gets the duplicate buyer first.

 #Frequently Asked Questions